Shaun Hill: Professional career

-Minnesota Vikings
+Minnesota Vikings (first stint)

-Hill was not considered an NFL prospect, was not invited to the 2002 NFL Scouting Combine, and, went undrafted in the 2002 NFL Draft.
+Hill was not considered an NFL prospect, was not invited to the 2002 NFL Scouting Combine, and, went undrafted in the 2002 NFL draft.
 He ended up signing as a free agent with the Minnesota Vikings, where he spent the season as a 3rd-string backup.
 He took his first career snaps for the Vikings on the final two plays of the 2005 NFL season, taking a knee both times.

 Amsterdam Admirals

 In order to get more experience, Hill spent the spring of 2003 with the Amsterdam Admirals of NFL Europe, where he led the league in passing yards and tied for second in touchdowns.

 San Francisco 49ers

 Hill entered the 2006 NFL preseason third on the San Francisco 49ers depth chart, behind Trent Dilfer and Alex Smith.
 He went 15/23 (65.2%) for 162 yards, no touchdowns and one interception.
 He spent the 2006 regular season on the sidelines, taking no snaps.

 Hill completed 13 of 20 passes for 148 yards with one interception in the San Francisco 49ers' 17-13 preseason opening loss to the Denver Broncos on August 16, 2007.
 He demonstrated great pocket mobility but had difficulty in the red zone, throwing one interception in his first drive and then nearly throwing an interception at almost exactly the same place the second time down the field.
 In the last game of the 2007 preseason against the San Diego Chargers, Hill attempted to put the 49ers in field goal range to tie the game.
 With 16 seconds left on the clock, he threw two deep balls to his wide receivers but both missed their targets, and the second was intercepted, ending the game with the Chargers ahead, 16–13.

 Hill made his 49ers regular-season debut on December 9, 2007, after Trent Dilfer suffered a severe concussion.
 He completed 22 of 27 pass attempts for 181 yards and one touchdown in a loss to his former team, the Minnesota Vikings.
 Hill was critical of his performance, adding, "There [are] a lot of things I need to get better at.
 Some of that is about getting comfortable playing again.
 Some things made me want to throw up.
 Some things, the execution was poor but the results were good on my part.
 Some things I got away with.
 The results were better than my execution."

-Since Dilfer's injury was serious enough to sideline him for the rest of the season, Hill made his first NFL start on December 15, 2007 in a victory against the Cincinnati Bengals.
+Since Dilfer's injury was serious enough to sideline him for the rest of the season, Hill made his first NFL start on December 15, 2007, in a victory against the Cincinnati Bengals.
 Hill completed 21 of 28 pass attempts for 197 yards, ran for a touchdown and threw a touchdown.
 Hill was set to be the starter for the remainder of the 2007 season.